Adelsamir01/CyberLLM/README.md

-# CyberLLM
+# CyberLLMInstruct

 Code and dataset repository for the paper:
-> CyberLLM: A new dataset for analysing safety of fine-tuned LLMs using cyber security data
+> CyberLLMInstruct: A new dataset for analysing safety of fine-tuned LLMs using cyber security data

 This repository contains all code, dataset, and materials used in the paper.

 ## Repository Structure

-* `dataset/`: The CyberLLM dataset files
+* `dataset/`: The CyberLLMInstruct dataset files
-  - Contains the main dataset file: `CyberLLM_full_dataset.csv`
+  - Contains the main dataset file: `CyberLLMInstruct_full_dataset.csv`

 * `dataset_creation/`: Dataset creation pipeline
   - Eight sequential scripts (`1_data_collector.py` through `8_final_assembler.py`) for collecting, processing, and validating cyber security data